-An arms length transaction involves two independent parties and each is attempting to get the best deal possible.
+An arms length transaction exists when two independent (unrelated) parties are each attempting to get the best deal possible.